AugurProject/augur-walkthrough/account.md

 Flash scripts can be used to force fork, need to migrate 5.5 mil REP to force forking market finalization.

-- [ ] Verify user can change to different existing universe
+- [ ] Verify user can switch to universe listed
 - [ ] Verify user account balances update correctly when universe is changed
+- [ ] Verify genesis universe is listed
+- [ ] Verify winning universe from fork is listed

 [Back to Main Menu/Intro](https://github.com/AugurProject/augur-walkthrough/)